 - 7.16.3.1.
-Development that proposes to remove or demolish a Registered Cultural Property is not permitted unless the applicant first obtains a beneficial use determination pursuant to the SLDC. - 7.16.3.2.
+Development that proposes to remove, demolish or adversely affect a property listed on the new Mexico Register of Cultural Properties and/or the National register of historic Places is not permitted unless the applicant first obtains a beneficial use and value determination pursuant to subsection 14.9.8 of the SLDC. - 7.16.3.2.
 Development that affects in any way a Registered Cultural Property (including any removal or demolishing pursuant to the previous paragraph) is not permitted unless the applicant first submits a report concerning the proposed development for review of the Historic Preservation Office, Historic Preservation Officer.
 The report shall describe in detail the proposed changes to the Registered Cultural Property.
 Such a report shall be prepared by a professional qualified under § 7.16.8 of this subsection.
-The report shall include a complete treatment plan for protection and preservation of the Registered

-Cultural Property.
-The treatment plan shall be reviewed by the New Mexico State Historic Preservation Office, Historic Preservation Officer and conditions on the development proposed by the State Historic Preservation Officer may, as appropriate, be incorporated into the development permit.
+The report shall include a complete treatment plan for protection and preservation of the Registered Cultural Property.
+The treatment plan shall be reviewed by the New Mexico State Historic Preservation Officer and conditions on the development proposed by the State Historic Preservation Officer may, as appropriate, be incorporated into the development permit.